 You are here

-Through breastfeeding, you can give your baby the ideal food while reducing his or her risk of developing a number of infections and other conditions.
-Breastfeeding can also help you bond with your baby, recover from the stress of pregnancy and much more.
-That is why the American Academy of Pediatrics identifies breastfeeding as the ideal method of feeding and nurturing infants.
+Through breast-feeding, you can give babies the ideal food while reducing their risk of developing a number of infections and other conditions.
+Breast-feeding can also help you bond with your baby, recover from the stress of pregnancy and much more.
+That is why the American Academy of Pediatrics identifies breast-feeding as the ideal method of feeding and nurturing infants.

-Expectant mothers have many questions about breastfeeding their new babies; after all, breastfeeding is a learned skill.
-At Loyola, we are happy to help you with:
+Expectant mothers have many questions about breast-feeding their new babies; after all, breast-feeding is a learned skill.

 - Use of breast pumps

 - Breast milk storage

 - Continuing breast-feeding while working outside the home